SSQ66648/UniWork_UBICMP_project/README.md

 fermentation monitor system prototype built from Raspberry Pi GPIO breakout (running Python program). group project, my responsibilities mainly focused on the design and construction of hardware, along with the week long testing process. will upload testing observation records and source code if copies can be recovered from failed hard drive in future

+decided to include android sensor (motion and networking) reports in this repository as they did not need one to themselves.